rudizbb/wdio-typescript/README.md

 ### Setup Scripts

-1. `git clone <link to this git repo>` - clone the repository into a local folder
+1. `git clone https://github.com/rudizbb/wdio-typescript.git` - clone this repository onto your local drive
 2. `docker-compose run --rm webdriverio npm install` - install all dependencies into a container

 Optional - build docker image locally with `docker build Dockerfile/. -t wdiodocker` or `npm run dockerbuild`

-*Note*: Don't forget to update your `docker-compose.yml` to use the local docker image
+_Note_: Don't forget to update your `docker-compose.yml` to use the local docker image

 ### Compiling tests

-3. `docker-compose run --rm webdriverio npm run build` - connect to the container and compile the typeScript src files
+3. `docker-compose run --rm webdriverio npm run build` - connect to the container and compile the TypeScript src files

 ## Running Tests